neurorave/neurorave/index.md

 |:-----:|:------:|:-----:|:-----:|:-----:|:---------:|
 | 0.226 | 12.998 | 7.591 | 0.791 | 0.252 |   0.136   |

-We think this dataset composed of melodies played by one or several violin is more adapted to artistic purpose than Nsynth which is monophonic.
+We think this dataset composed of melodies played by one or several violin is more adapted to artistic purpose than te monophonic Nsynth.

 ## Hardware embedding